tomfishemoji/tomfishemoji.github.io/pages/twitterbot.md

 ---
+layout: default
 title: Twitter Bot
-description: "what's is a @itsmeimabot?"
+description: "what is a @itsmeimabot?"
 permalink: /twitterbot
 hidden: true
 ---